 A simple book of gratitude, the narrator takes the reader through his day to share all the things that matter to him.
 From the time he wakes up, through his day playing outdoors and with his family and ending with him cozy back in bed with pajamas "so soft they feel like I'm putting on air."
 Spanish text runs alongside English so that families can read either side to get the story.

 Is it any good?

-Sweet without being cloying, kids will relate to things that matter to the narrator.
+This book is sweet without being cloying, and kids will relate to things that matter to the narrator.
 From the small things like a ladybug to big things like friends and family, the list rings true and everyday.
 This is a book that transcends a "thankfulness" genre that can very easily turn to treacle instead.

 Acrylic on illustration board paintings are textured with rich colors reminiscent of Mexican folk art.
 The many details bring weight to the narrator to help make him real to the reader.
 Clearly this is an ordinary little boy and one kids will understand.